mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

 ## Schedule time for email, texts, and social media

 When I first noticed myself overusing social media, I set a vague objective to use it less.
 And I did at first.
-Then, my usage would slowly creep up again over time.
+Then, my usage would slowly creep up over time.

 Scheduling explicit start and end times for different apps has been more effective.
-For example, I process my email and texts in three or four half-hour blocks each day, deferring the first check until after lunch.
-Twitter, reddit, and Facebook get a combined half-hour block after dinner.
+For example, I process my email and texts in three or four 30-minute blocks each day, deferring the first check until after lunch.
+I give Twitter, reddit, and Facebook a combined half-hour block after dinner.

-This practice forces me to decide ahead of time how much time email and social media should occupy in my day.
+This practice forces me to decide ahead of time how much real estate in my day I grant to email and social media.
 It also helps keep the less useful parts of social media appropriately dull.
 There's a 24-hour turnaround before I see responses to anything I post, so it's hard for pointless conversations to build too much momentum.

 ## "What's the harm in checking email and social media during idle times?"

 For a long time, I thought I was managing my email and social media well.
-I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time a new email arrived or a Facebook "like" appeared. *Buuuut...* if a webpage was loading slowly or a two-minute automated test was running, why not check my email or Twitter instead of sitting there being, bored?
+I wasn't one of those people who kept their inbox open all day or let notifications pop up on my screen every time I got a Facebook like. *Buuuut...* if a webpage was loading slowly or a two-minute automated test was running, why not check my email or Twitter instead of sitting there being, bored?

 The first problem is that the scenario is a fantasy.
 If I check Twitter while waiting for a two-minute process to finish, it takes me at least 10 minutes to return to my original task.